Jieyab89/OSINT-Cheat-sheet/README.md

 - [ECO Germany](https://www.internet-beschwerdestelle.de/de/index.html) Internet Foundation Germany
 - [NCOSE](https://endsexualexploitation.org/about/) National Center on Sexual Exploitation (NCOSE) exists because people should be free to live and love without sexual abuse and exploitation.
 - [More info all region](https://support.google.com/websearch/answer/148666?hl=id) Check available internet hotline around world
-- [411](https://www.whitepages.com/suppression-requests) Request for remove your data from this site
+- [411 white pages](https://www.whitepages.com/suppression-requests) Request for remove your data from this site
 - [411 Info](https://411.info/manage/) Request for remove your data from this site
 - [Absolute People Search](https://absolutepeoplesearch.com/optout) Request for remove your data from this site
 - [Acxiom](https://isapps.acxiom.com/optout/optout.aspx) Request for remove your data from this site